NZTA proposes sweeping state highway speed limit decreases

 "International research shows us that reducing or making speeds safe is one of the key components that we need along with infrastructure, driver behaviour and safer vehicles," she said.

-"We want to achieve our vision of zero deaths and injuries by 2030, so people should feel safer, those using the road whether they're driving, people walking or cycling as well."
+"We’ve got a long-term vision of zero deaths and serious injuries on our roads, with an initial target of a 40 percent reduction by 2030, so people should feel safer, those using the road whether they're driving, people walking or cycling as well."

 Asked about potential pushback on the plan, Browne repeated "this is all about keeping people safe and well".